yoyoyogoyo/MegaDriveBLEGamepad/README.md

 each poll (~80 times/second) and checks whether those extra buttons show up — if they don't, it just behaves as a 3-button pad with A/B/C/Start, which works for both types of controller with no configuration needed.

-## Notes / things you may want to tweak

-- **GPIO choice**: the pins above avoid ESP32 strapping pins and input-only pins, but feel free to remap them (just keep SELECT on a regular output-capable GPIO).
-- **Poll rate**: `POLL_INTERVAL_MS` in the sketch controls how often a report is sent (default ~80Hz); lower it if you want less input lag, at the cost of a bit more power draw / BLE traffic.
-- **Button/D-pad mapping**: the mapping to `BUTTON_1..8` and the hat switch is arbitrary — remap it in `loop()` to match what your target platform expects (e.g. swap A/B/C to match a standard 3-button layout some emulators expect).
-- **Two controllers**: to support two pads at once, just duplicate the pin set and `MDState` read, and expand `BleGamepadConfiguration` (or run two separate BLE gamepad instances if your target supports that).